apache/dolphinscheduler-sdk-python/README.md

 ## Develop

 Until now, we finish quick start by an example of pydolphinscheduler and run it.
-If you want to inspect or join pydolphinscheduler develop, you could take a look at [develop](./DEVELOP.md)
+If you want to inspect or join pydolphinscheduler develop, you could take a look at [develop](./CONTRIBUTING.md) section.

 ## Release